wp-plugins/plugin-organizer/readme.txt

 4. Page edit screen.

 == Changelog ==

+= 5.4 =
+Changed the function used from strpos to stripos for mobile browser string matching.
+Fixed an issue where site freezes during upgrade.
+Changed from using HTTP_HOST to the wordpress url for trailing slash correction.

 = 5.3 =
 Added css class for network activated plugins on the plugins page.